phillippelevidad/guardjs/README.md

 ### Included utility clauses

 - `coerceToBoolean`: Coerces the guarded value into a Boolean value, guaranteed to be either true or false
-- `defaultTo`: Provides a default value, in case the original is null or undefined
 - `do`: If the guarded value is not null nor undefined, runs it through the provided callback function
 - `elements`: Steps into the items of the input value, when it is an array
 - `entries`: Steps into the items of the input value, when it is an object